 Generate SSL CSR on Ubuntu 14.04 LTS

-The Tutorial Shows You Step-by-Step How-to Generate a SSL Certificate Signing Request (CSR) on Ubuntu 14.04 Trusty Tahr LTS Linux Desktop/Server.
+You are Welcome!
+The Tutorial shows you Step-by-Step How to Generate a SSL Certificate Signing Request (CSR) on Ubuntu 14.04 Trusty Tahr LTS Linux Desktop/Server.

 If the certificate will be used by service daemons, such as Apache, Postfix, Dovecot, etc, a Key Without a Passphrase is often Appropriate.